stevenwanderski/bxslider-4/readme.md

 ```

 **preloadImages**
 If 'all', preloads all images before starting the slider.
-If 'visible', preloads only images in the initially visible slides before starting the slider (tip: use 'visible' if all slides are identical dimensions)
+If 'visible', preloads only images in the initially visible slides before starting the slider (tip: use 'visible' if all slides are identical dimensions).
+If 'none', slider won't preload any images (sometimes it is a good option for low internet connection or for offline test/development)
 ```
 default: 'visible'
-options: 'all', 'visible'
+options: 'all', 'visible', 'none'
 ```

 **touchEnabled**